swcarpentry/python-novice-inflammation/pages/01-numpy.md

 it isn't automatically updated when `weight_kg` changes.
 This is different from the way spreadsheets work.

-Now that we know how to assign things to variables, let's re-run `numpy.loadtxt` and save its result:
+Just as we can assign a single value to a variable, we can also assign an array of values to a variable using the same syntax.
+Let's re-run `numpy.loadtxt` and save its result:

 <pre class="in"><code>data = numpy.loadtxt(fname=&#39;inflammation-01.csv&#39;, delimiter=&#39;,&#39;)</code></pre>